m4ttsch/omscs-notes-notes/computer-networks/internet-surveillance-and-censorship.md

 **What is DNS censorship?**

 DNS censorship is a large scale network traffic filtering strategy opted by a network to enforce control and censorship over Internet infrastructure to suppress material which they deem as objectionable.
 An example of large scale DNS censorship is that implemented by networks located in China, which use a Firewall, popularly known as the Great Firewall of China (GFW).
-This Firewall looks like is an opaque system that uses various techniques to censor China’s internet traffic and block access to various foreign websites.
+This Firewall looks like is an opaque system that uses various techniques to censor China's internet traffic and block access to various foreign websites.

 ![](https://assets.omscs.io/notes/0220.png)

 The GFW (shown in the figure above) works on injecting fake DNS record responses so that access to a domain name is blocked.
 Since the GFW is an opaque system, several different studies have been performed to deduce the actual nature of the system and its functionality.

 Researchers have tried to reverse engineer the GFW and to understand how it works.
-Based on research (Towards a Comprehensive Picture of the Great Firewall’s DNS Censorship https://www.usenix.org/system/files/conference/foci14/foci14-anonymous.pdf (Links to an external site.)), researchers have started to identify some of the properties:
+Based on research (Towards a Comprehensive Picture of the Great Firewall's DNS Censorship https://www.usenix.org/system/files/conference/foci14/foci14-anonymous.pdf (Links to an external site.)), researchers have started to identify some of the properties:

 1. **Locality of GFW nodes**: There are two differing notions on whether the GFW nodes are present only at the edge ISPs or whether they are also present in non-bordering Chinese ASes.
 The majority view is that censorship nodes are present at the edge.
 2. **Centralized management**: Since the blocklists obtained from two distinct GFW locations are the same, there is a high possibility of a central management (GFW Manager) entity that orchestrates blocklists.